Crisis Point: Confronting the Talent Drought in Modern Architecture

 Global talent shortage visualization with icons representing skilled professionals in diverse industries around the world, highlighting the urgent need for talent across sectors

-The architecture industry has seen a transformative impact through the adoption of digital collaboration tools, AI, and machine learning, driving both innovation and efficiency.
+The architecture industry has seen significant impact through the adoption of digital collaboration tools, AI, and machine learning.

 Shaping the Future of Architecture Through Sustainable Talent Management